Bira/octopus-carnival/_drafts/wir-mm2-4e-wolf-winter.md

 not nearly as nice.

 These primal spirits probably had descendants themselves, which would be your "standard" winter wolves.
-These fit above works in the Wolf Power Ladder.
+These fit above worgs in the Wolf Power Ladder.
 They're a bit smaller than worgs, but are much deadlier, much smarter, and just as evil.
 They also have ice powers.